HiPrecy/Product-Information-LEO/2.User's Guide/FYSETC S6 Installation Guide/FYSETC S6 Installation Guide.md

 ## Options

-So firstly let me show you the options we provide you.
+So firstly let me show you the 4 options we provide you.
 See the video [here](https://www.youtube.com/watch?v=JwpbHcIDuRg).

 ### Option A

 This option is the simplest way to finish installation.
 It is for those who want to avoid complicate operation or those who are worry about destroying the machine when doing installing operations.

-You need the list below and you can find it here.
+You need the list below and you can find it [here](https://www.aliexpress.com/item/1005001388620584.html?spm=5261.ProductManageOnline.0.0.42fb4edffQhUC1).

 1. SD Module 4050 v1.0
 2. Touch screen